Raa0404/otsapp25/README.md

 # OTS Settlement App

-This is the final production-ready version of the OTS Settlement App.
+This is a production-ready app for field use.